 This is a frequently neglected area but it can be very important.

 - Clear your mind of the last patient as you wash your hands to prepare for the next.

 - Think about your timing.
-Hospital consultants may allow up to an hour for new patient consultations whereas general practice generally allocates a total of 10 minutes for history, examination and explanation (you are doing very well if you manage to fit in some health promotion).
-Secondary care also benefit from a referral letter whereas you have a "virgin" patient from whom you have to extract a clear and concise story in a brief duration.
+Hospital consultants may allow up to an hour for new patient consultations, whereas general practice generally allocates a total of 10 minutes for history, examination and explanation (you are doing very well if you manage to fit in some health promotion).
+Secondary care also benefits from a referral letter, whereas you have a 'virgin' patient from whom you have to extract a clear and concise story in a brief duration.
 So it is important to be efficient and focused.
 It is permissible to take a little over 10 minutes but if a consultation is taking much longer than this, it may be preferable to ask the patient to return, perhaps with a longer appointment.